-The first step in preparing for hospice care is to openly talk about it with your loved one.
-This conversation can be difficult, but you and your loved one must be on the same page.
+The first step in planning hospice care is to openly talk about it with your loved one.
 They need to be aware of what to expect and why they think it might be a good option.

 Once your loved one understands what hospice care is, you need to explain the benefits.
 Hospice care can provide relief from pain and symptoms, emotional support, and a sense of community.
 It can also help families cope with the stress of a terminal diagnosis.

-2. Open A Line of Communication With the Hospice Care Provider
+2. Open A Line of Communication with Your Hospice Care Provider

-Hospice staff can provide valuable support and guidance throughout the care process.
-Before your loved one’s first day at the center, you should meet with a member of their hospice care team to discuss their needs and preferences.
+Hospice staff can provide valuable support and guidance to hospice patients throughout the care process.
+Before your loved one’s first day at the center, you should meet with a member of their team to discuss their needs and preferences.
 This meeting will help ensure that we meet your loved one’s needs during their stay at the Hospice of the Piedmont.

-Another essential step in preparing for hospice care is to create your loved one’s end-of-life wishes and get them signed by a notary public.
+Another essential step in preparing for hospice is to create your loved one’s end-of-life wishes and get them signed by a notary public.
 This document will outline your loved one’s preferences for medical care, burial, and more.
-It can be a difficult conversation to have, but it will help to provide peace of mind for both you and your loved one.
+Having these difficult conversations will help to provide peace of mind for both you and your loved one.

-4. Give Your Loved One Time to Grieve
+4. Give Your Loved One Time and Support Their Grieving

-Preparing for hospice care can be difficult, but it’s important to remember that our hospice staff at Hospice of the Piedmont is here to help with different kinds of hospice needs, including grief support when a patient receives a terminal diagnosis, as well as supporting the end-of-life wishes of every patient.
+Preparing for hospice can be difficult, but it’s important to remember that our team of hospice care providers at Hospice of the Piedmont are here to help with different kinds of hospice needs, including grief support when a patient receives a terminal diagnosis, as well as supporting the end-of-life wishes of every patient.

-Kindly contact us if you have questions or want more information on how to best prepare for your loved one’s care.
+Kindly contact us if you have questions or want more information on how to best prepare a loved one for a hospice care plan.
 We also offer various bereavement services to help you cope with the loss of a loved one.